 starts withVi

 Endemic to Madagascar, fossas are found throughout the island, though in the Central Highlands, it is only in certain areas, like the Andringitra Massif.
-This species inhabits all forested areas on Madagascar, from mountainous areas down to the coastal lowlands.
+This species inhabits all forested areas in Madagascar, from mountainous areas down to the coastal lowlands.

 The fossa is a solitary mammal that patrols territory as extensive as four square kilometers, marking its presence with scent from its anal gland.
 It is active during both the day and the night and is considered cathemeral; activity peaks may occur early in the morning, late in the afternoon, and late in the night.
 The fossa spends most of its time high in the trees but does move about and hunt down on the ground too.
 During the day they usually rest in a cave, hollow tree, or abandoned termite mound.
 These animals are remarkably agile at both leaping and climbing, with great help from their long, slender tail.
 Because they move from place to place on their flat soles, this gives them more stability and balance when making precarious landings on branches.
 Fossas communicate using sounds, scents, and visual signals.
 Vocalizations include purring, a threatening call, and a call of fear, consisting of "repeated loud, coarse inhalations and gasps of breath".
 A long, high yelp may function to attract other fossas.

-Fossas are carnivores, they eat small mammals, birds, amphibians, reptiles, and insects.
+Fossas are carnivores.
+They eat small mammals, birds, amphibians, reptiles, and insects.
 They will also prey on lemurs.

 Fossas have a most unusual mating system.
 Mating takes place from September to October.
 A female will occupy a site on her own, high in a tree, and a number of males will congregate below, and compete for mating rights.
 Over the period of a week, the female mates with several of the males.
-Once she has left the site, another female takes it over the site and also mates with several of the males.
+Once she has left the site, another female takes over the site and also mates with several of the males.
 This means fossas may have a polyandrous mating system.
 Such ‘mating trees’ are used over many years.
 2 to 4 young are born about three months later, are blind and helpless when born, and weigh about 100 g.
-Weaning takes place at about 4-5 months, but young remain with their mothers until the age of 15-20 months.
+Weaning takes place at about 4-5 months, but the young remain with their mothers until the age of 15-20 months.
 Observations of captive individuals indicate that sexual maturity is reached at the age of 4 years.

 The fossa is widely distributed in Madagascar but it is very scarce and rare in most areas.
 According to the IUCN Red List, the total fossa population size is between 2,635 and 8,626 adults.
 Currently, this species is classified as Vulnerable (VU) and its numbers continue to decrease.